kayoxu/flutter_baidu_mapapi/example/README.md

-# flutter_bmfsearch_example
+# flutter_bmfutils_example

-Demonstrates how to use the flutter_bmfsearch plugin.
+Demonstrates how to use the flutter_bmfutils plugin.

 ## Getting Started